How To Make A Rug With Yarn?

 Place the rug pad underneath the Rug and cut it to size.
 Make sure the pad is smaller than the Rug, so it doesn’t show.

-On the other hand, a brush with rug backing also works excellent for this purpose.
+A brush with rug backing also works excellently for this purpose.
 Apply the support to the Rug’s underside with a brush and let it dry for 24 hours before using it.

 Now that you know how to make a rug with yarn, there’s no limit to the possibilities.
 So get creative and have fun!